Frequently Asked Questions

 What is the Rowmark Junior Program?

-Rowmark Junior Program is an alpine ski racing program for our student-athletes.
+The Rowmark Junior Program is an alpine ski racing program.
 The program develops versatile skiers who understand ski-racing basics and have a strong technical foundation in the sport.
-As they grow through our program, skiers become more self-reliant—we increase their level of competition, racing focus, and number of days on snow in order to prepare them for our Academy if they wish to apply.
+As they grow through our program, skiers become more self-reliant—coaches increase their level of competition, racing focus, and number of days on snow in order to prepare them for our Academy program, if they wish to apply.
 At every level, we encourage young skiers to have fun and love the sport.

-Does the school offer social and emotional support?
+Does Rowland Hall offer social and emotional support?

-Full-time social-emotional support counselors are available to students and families on both campuses to assist with family, peer, and personal issues as they affect a child’s school life.
+Yes.
+Full-time social-emotional support counselors are available to students and families on both Rowland Hall campuses to assist with family, peer, and personal issues as they affect a child’s school life.
 In addition to collaborating with grade-level teams to identify issues and develop support plans for students, counselors provide:

 - Emotional support for students and/or families in the form of individual meetings and/or support groups